 A handful a day will do you

-A handful of walnuts each day may improve your memory, according to new research from the David Geffen School of Medicine at the University of California, Los Angeles.
+A handful of walnuts each day may improve your memory, according to recent research from the David Geffen School of Medicine at the University of California, Los Angeles.

 The research, which found that eating walnuts may improve performance on cognitive function tests, including those for memory, concentration and information processing speed, could prove important as the aging population has been targeted with concerns of escalating diagnoses of dementia.
 According to the World Health Organization, the estimated number of new cases of dementia each year worldwide is approaching 8 million, and the number of people living with the disease worldwide has topped 35 million.
 Experts predict this number will double by 2030 and more than triple by 2050.